-The Site C Dam will be constructed approximately 85 km downstream of the Peace Canyon Dam, near Fort St. John, BC (BC Hydro 2013).
-The dam will be an earthfill dam, measuring 60 m high and 1,050 m in length.
-The Project will create an 83 km long reservoir that will be on average two to three times the width of the current river.
-The maximum normal operating range between the maximum normal reservoir level and the minimum normal reservoir level will be 1.8 m.
+The Site C Dam will be constructed approximately 85 km downstream of the Peace Canyon Dam, creating an 83 km long reservoir that will be on average two to three times the width of the current river.
+The maximum normal operating range between the maximum and minimum normal reservoir levels will be 1.8 m.
 However, most of the time, it is expected that the reservoir will be operated in the top 0.6 m of the range.
-The combined turbine capacity of the Project generating station will be 2,540 m/s, which is roughly double the mean annual discharge.
+The combined turbine capacity of the Site C generating station will be 2,540 m3/s, which is roughly double the mean annual discharge.
 The water residence time in the reservoir will be around 22 days under mean annual flow conditions.
-An artist's rendition of the dam, generating station and spillways is presented on Figure 4.